8libra/python101/unit06/README.md

 Bonus 1: Modify the program to output the first and third fields (watch the indices!), instead of just the first field.

 Bonus 2: Can you use the example of `convert.py` to extend your program to handle TSV files too?
 Double credit if you can get the program to handle TSV and CSV files for both input and output.

+## 6.10 Important Concepts

+Ensure you understand the following concepts (if not, ask!):

+- Opening text files for reading and writing
+- The difference between CSV files and TSV files
+- Reading from and writing to a CSV or TSV file